Jegal33/Jegal33/README.md

 - 👋 Hi, I’m @Jegal33
-- 👀 I’m interested in tech
+- 👀 I’m interested in tech, games, anime
-- 🌱 I’m currently learning ... xd
+- 🌱 I’m currently learning python, java
 - 💞️ I’m looking to collaborate on ... xd
 - 📫 How to reach me ... xd